The Money Laundering and Terrorist Financing Regulations

 It is a regulatory requirement that the AML supervisor be informed of any new appointments to the role of beneficial owner, officer or managers along with confirmation they do not have an unspent criminal conviction.
 AAT firms can do this by emailing email@example.com.

-AAT monitor how licensed members are complying with this legal obligation during our practice assurance and AML monitoring activities.
+AAT monitors how licensed members are complying with this legal obligation during our practice assurance and AML monitoring activities.